ruairica/yaml-to-swagger/README.md

-paste open api schema into src/schema.yaml
+add one or more yaml open api specifications to the /src folder

-run `npm install`
+run `bun install`

-run `npm run dev`
+run `bun run dev`